Breast cancer screening in the UK

 Breast screening can help to find breast cancers very early when they are too small to see or feel.
 The chance of successful treatment is then very high.
 Experts estimate that breast screening saves around 1,300 lives each year in the UK.

 But screening can also find cancers that will never grow or develop to cause harm in a person's lifetime.
 We can't tell the difference between cancers that will be harmful and those that won't.
 Due to this, some women have treatment for a cancer that won't ever cause them any problem.
 This is called overdiagnosis and overtreatment.

 Women with a higher risk of breast cancer

-You should make sure that you know how your breasts normally look and feel, even if you are having mammograms every 3 years.
+Even if you are having mammograms every 3 years you should make sure that you know how your breasts normally look and feel.
 Many breast cancers are still found by women themselves rather than by screening.
 If you notice any unusual changes in your breasts, don’t wait until your next mammogram.
 See your GP straight away.